Mitchel-jf/flutter_mobile_app_template/README.md

 # How to use

 - Step 1
-  Click on use template, then fill in the necessary details
+  Click on **Use this template**, then fill in the necessary details

 - Step 2
   Once the template is already created on your github profile clone it to your local machine.

 - Step 3
-  Open the cloned repo and make a global search for **flutter_mobile_app_template**
+  Open the cloned repo and make a global search for **flutter_mobile_app_template** then replace it with the name of the project you're working on

 - Step 4
   Run ```flutter pub get```

+- Step 5
+(Depending on your machine) close the project, then navigate to where the folder is in your file manager and rename the folder to the name of your project

+That's all, you can start building.